cf-container-networking/c2c-workspace/README.md

-# releng-workspace
+# c2c-workspace
-workspace configuration for all things releng.
+workspace configuration for all things c2c.

 # why?
 there are a whole host of tools to setup workstations but none are simple,